Completeness Relation in Renormalized Quantum Systems

+Here and subsequently, as emphasized in the introduction, we assume that the initial Hamiltonian $H_0$ satisfies some conditions: \begin{itemize} \item $H_0$ is self-adjoint on some dense domain $D(H_0) \subset L^2({\mathcal M})$, where ${\mathcal M}$ is two or three dimensional Euclidean space or Riemannian compact manifold without boundary (connected and orientable additionally).
+Often, it is essential (to put some estimates on the Green's functions) to assume some regularity on the geometry, experience has shown that a lower bound on the Ricci curvature, which controls the volume growth of geodesic balls, satisfies most of the technical requirements.
+Consequently, we impose the following condition,

+For two dimensional compact manifolds, this does not impose any restriction, as Ricci curvature is exactly given by $Ric_g(\cdot, \cdot)={R\over 2} g(\cdot, \cdot)$, where $R$ is the scalar curvature, and $R$ has a minimum (and a maximum) value on a {\it compact} manifold.
+For three dimensional manifolds, this puts some restriction on possible geometric structures one admits.
+If $\kappa>0$, one has much better control for various bounds on heat kernels (or Green's functions), see the book by Li \cite{peterLi} for an exposition of these ideas.

-Here and subsequently, as emphasized in the introduction, we assume that the initial Hamiltonian $H_0$ satisfies some conditions: \begin{itemize} \item $H_0$ is self-adjoint on some dense domain $D(H_0) \subset L^2({\mathcal M})$, where ${\mathcal M}$ is any $D$ dimensional Euclidean space or two or three-dimensional Riemannian compact manifold. \item Spectrum of $H_0$ is discrete $\sigma_d(H_0)$ (set of eigenvalues), \item The discrete spectrum has no accumulation point, \item For stability, we assume $H_0$ has spectrum bounded below. \end{itemize} These conditions on the spectrum put some mild restrictions on the potential $V$ (listed in the classical work of Reed and Simon \cite{ReedSimonv4}) if we assume $H_0=-{\hbar^2\over 2m} \nabla+V$ on $D=2,3$ dimensional Euclidean space, and they are true when we consider $H_0=-{\hbar^2\over 2m} \nabla_g$ on a compact Riemannian manifold (again of dimension 2 or 3) with a metric $g_{ij}$, and we have
+\item Spectrum of $H_0$ is discrete $\sigma_d(H_0)$ (set of eigenvalues), \item The discrete spectrum has no accumulation point, except possibly at infinity. \item For stability, we assume $H_0$ has spectrum bounded below. \end{itemize} These conditions on the spectrum put some mild restrictions on the potential $V$ (listed in the classical work of Reed and Simon \cite{ReedSimonv4}) if we assume